jasonmejia/JasonMejia/README.md

 ## Contact Information

 <img src="images-github/jason-github-small.jpg" width="200" />

-You can contact me by email or skype.
-My email is the: jasonmejiaoregon@gmail.com
+You can contact me by email: jasonmejiaoregon@gmail.com or skype.

 ### Support or Contact